anviaan/anviaan/README.md

 # Hi there 👋
 **I'm Andre Carbajal** <br>

-Small and Java developer and Java lover 😁
+Small developer and Java lover 😁

 I'm currently working on personal projects.
 ### ⚡ Some stuff about me: